A panoramic view of Japan's skyline at sunset, with the Tokyo Tower brightly illuminated.

 Top Tips for Visiting Shinjuku Golden Gai

-- To fully immerse yourself in the Golden Gai experience, consider joining a bar-hopping tour, such as this Shinjuku local bar tour.
+• To fully immerse yourself in the Golden Gai experience, consider joining a Shinjuku bar-hopping tour.
 This way, you’ll have the opportunity to learn more about the district and discover the perfect bar that suits your taste.

 Admission and opening hours: Most bars in Golden Gai have a table charge of JPY 500-1500 (≈ £3-8 or 3-9€ or US$3-10) per person; look for signs outside indicating the amount.
 Bars typically open around 5:30pm-6pm and stay open until 4-5am.